tedslittlerobot/presentator/README.md

 Presentator
 ===========

-A node.js module for creating presentations, and viewing them on multiple computers.
+A node.js module for creating presentations, and displaying them them on multiple computers, while controlling them on yours.

 It's just started, so there's a long way to go...!